 Is It Bad to Work Out In Running Shoes?

-When answering this question, I think we need to be careful with how we’re using and defining “bad”.
+When answering this question, we need to be careful with how we use and define “bad”.
 In any context, when we say “bad”, we’ll all have our own definitions come to mind, some being more serious than others.

 For example, how I define “bad” from my coaching point of view will likely be different than how you define bad as a lifter, athlete, or coach.

-That being said, I wouldn’t say it’s “bad” to work out in running shoes, it’s just not optimal in a lot of contexts.
-If you want the most out of your performance and your gear, then it can be helpful getting more specific with what you’re using.
+That being said, I wouldn’t say it’s “bad” to work out in running shoes; it’s just not optimal in a lot of contexts.
+If you want the most out of your performance and your gear, then it can be helpful to get more specific with what you’re using.

 Wearing running shoes while working out is like playing tennis with a ping pong paddle.
 Can you do it?
 Sure, but is it going to be optimal to match the task at hand?
 No. You’d be far better suited using a tennis racket which is designed for tennis.